 Reader, this writer tried this cleaning hack in her own shower – she concludes that putting dishwasher tablets is a terrible waste of time and money.
 Here's why.

 I used a dissolvable tablet by a leading brand, in combination with an e-cloth, which should've made the cleaning results even better.
+You can see more of the best dishwasher tablets in our guide.

 The starting point is a shower that's fairly clean but has some hard water stains on both the natural stone tiling and the metal fixtures, as well as some grout discoloration (not mold, I promise).